Patricia Graham-Thiers, Program Advisor

 Degrees and Certificates

 This course is designed to review the anatomy of domestic farm animals.
 This course is also designed to discuss the physiology of the various systems in common to all species and the differences in form and function where they exist.
+Prerequisite ANSC 100 or permissions of instructor.
 4 credit hours. (lecture and lab)

 Digestive anatomy of various species and the classes of nutrients including their digestion, metabolism and sources.
 Nutrient requirements and feeding standards for livestock, companion animals, exotics and aquatics for purposes of reproduction, lactation, growth, work and maintenance.
 Classes of feedstuffs, their characteristics, proper utilization, formulating rations and nutritional programs for animal enterprise.
+Prerequisite ANS 100 or permission of instructor.
 4 credit hours.(lecture and lab)

 Evaluation and selection of beef cattle, sheep, and swine: critical analysis of performance records and genetic evaluations.
 Selection systems used in the improvement of domestic animals with an emphasis on livestock.
-4 credits.(lecture and lab)
+Prerequisite ANSC 100 or permission of instructor.
+4 credit hours.(lecture and lab)

 Students will complete required internship hours shadowing in both large animal and small animal veterinary practices.